Why do our past experiences prevent us from reaching the best possible outcome?

 Where this bias occurs

 Now, imagine someone encountering a problem that their usual approach can't effectively solve.
-Despite the difficulties, they persist with their accustomed method, oblivious to the possibility of a more suitable solution suggested by others.
+Despite the difficulties, they persist with their accustomed method, oblivious to the possibility of a more obvious solution suggested by others.
 This mental inertia, deeply rooted in our habits, has the potential to limit our capacity to discover better alternatives.

 The fascinating part is that this bias originates within our own thought processes.
 It's akin to having an unquestioned default setting, creating a barrier against considering more effective options.
 This resistance to change, driven by our comfort with the familiar, can impede our ability to innovate and find optimal solutions.